prachexhaha/git101/branches.md

     3. to merge - add a new message, make sure to double check the base branch and the branch that you currently are in on github.

+Whatever changes you make in main once you create a branch is not reflected in branch. conflicts can arrise in a pull request if in the main and in the branch, there are changes on the same line of code. it is up to the person who has access to the main branch to accept that pull request or not. conflicts are automatically checked by github

 (this markdown file was written in main)